Marvel Cinematic Universe Movies Ranked by ComicBook.com Fans

 “With the world now aware that he is Iron Man, billionaire inventor Tony Stark (Robert Downey Jr.) faces pressure from all sides to share his technology with the military.
 He is reluctant to divulge the secrets of his armored suit, fearing the information will fall into the wrong hands.
 With Pepper Potts (Gwyneth Paltrow) and “Rhodey” Rhodes (Don Cheadle) by his side, Tony must forge new alliances and confront a powerful new enemy.”

-The lowest Phase Two film in both rankings remains Thor: The Dark World – something that probably won’t surprise some.
+The lowest Phase Two film in both rankings is Thor: The Dark World – something that probably won’t surprise some.

 After appearing in 2011’s Thor and 2012’s The Avengers, Chris Hemsworth’s portrayal of the God of Thunder returned for yet another outing.
 The film was financially successful, and gave fans a look at another one of the Infinity Stones, but has largely remained forgettable in the overall MCU pantheon.